 Protecting and restoring America's great longleaf pine ecosystems throughout the southeast.
-Most recently, NWF has partnered with the Alabama Wildlife Federation to help plant and restore longleaf pine on over 4,500 acres of private land in Alabama.
+The Alabama Longleaf Restoration on Private Lands project is receiving funding from Southern Company through their National Fish and Wildlife Foundation partnership to expand the range of longleaf pine throughout the southeast.
+This funding has provided NWF and its affiliate, the Alabama Wildlife Federation, the opportunity to work with landowners to plant and restore longleaf pine on over 5,300 acres of private land in Alabama.
 NWF is also part of the regional Longleaf Pine Partnership Council, a large working group of organizations and agencies that collaborate to support longleaf pine restoration efforts throughout the historic range.

 Promoting sustainable forestry and timber practices through Forest Stewardship Council (FSC) certification.
 In 2011, NWF and Alabama TREASURE Forest Association established a FSC group certificate to provide a local source of sustainable wood products, the first of its kind in the southeast.
 FSC certification promotes responsible forest management by creating rigorous standards that promote best forest management and timber marketing in the industry.
 Please visit the Southeast Sustainability website for more details.